LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

 ---
 ## **Top 10 Most Visited Countries In The World**

-If like me you are daydreaming of getting back out to see a little bit more of the stunning world we live in after this crazy year, here are our top 10 places to visit in 2021 to give you some travel inspiration.
+If like me you are daydreaming of getting back out to see a little bit more of the stunning world we live in after this crazy year, you'll probably be wondering where to go first!
+Here are our top 10 places to visit in 2021 to give you some travel inspiration.

 Some of the places on this list are currently closed or have restricted travel but hopefully as the year progresses more places will open up for tourism.
 Under each of our top 10 countries, we've selected a few personal highlights   with some amazing pictures to show them in all their glory

-1. **France**
+1. **FRANCE**

 With 89.4m visitors annually France is the most visited country in the world.
-The Eiffel Tower in Paris has been visited more than 200 million times making it the world’s most popular paid tourist attraction.

-* **Eiffel Tower** - is a wrought-iron lattice tower on the Champ de Mars in Paris, France.
-It is named after the engineer Gustave Eiffel, whose company designed and built the tower.
+* **Eiffel Tower** - this iconic wrought-iron lattice tower on the Champ de Mars in Paris is named after the engineer Gustave Eiffel, whose company designed and built the tower.

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-08-at-00-00-38.png)
 * **Louvre Museum** - world’s most visited museum and is best known for being the home of the Mona Lisa.